DA-Mmachi/nigeria-stock-market-report-2024-2025/README.md

 ---

-## Steps I Took to Create This Report
+## Steps I took to create this report

 ### 1. Data Collection
 - Gathered monthly stock market and sector performance data for 2024–2025